merenlab/anvio/anvio/docs/programs/anvi-interactive.md

 You can do that with the flag `--manual-mode` and then by providing the following types of files:

 - a %(fasta)s file
-- a tab-delimated view data file
+- a tab-delimited view data file
 - a NEWICK formatted tree
 - a flat file containing the order of the items you want to display